theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

     * restore the DBs on remote servers
     * run foreman-installer with right parameters pointing to the databases.
 It re-configures the databases and start all the services with new DB locations

-### Important note: Katello 3.15 changes the default database for pulp from postgres v9.x to postgres v12.
+### Important note: Katello 3.15 changes the default database for Pulp from PostgreSQL v9.x to PostgreSQL v12.
 External databases should be upgraded to avoid conflicts.

-### Important note: Katello 3.16 introduces dependencies provided by the `rh-postgresql12-postgresql-evr` package.
-This should be installed on any external postgres12 database before applying any db migrations.
+### Important note: Katello 3.16 adds dependencies provided by the `rh-postgresql12-postgresql-evr` package.
+This should be installed on any external PostgreSQL v12 database before applying any db migrations.

 In either scenario, both of the databases don't have to be remote.
 You can opt to use only a remote mongo database or only a remote postgresql database.
 Both postgresql and mongo databases can be on the same host, but this isn't recommended due to the amount of resources mongo can use.